 Using an audio editor, you can REALLY improve your voice over recordings.
-This article and video shows you how to get rid of saliva noises when recording voice overs.
+This article and video shows you how to get rid of saliva noises, which come out sounding like mouth clicks, when recording voice overs.
 Of course it works for any kind for any kind of vocal recording where your mouth is close to the microphone.

 These saliva "clicks" - along with "p-pops," (for how to remove those, see our article How to Fix a "P-Pop" in Your Audio With Sound Editing Software) are probably the two most common problems we experience when recording vocals.